mudgen/mokens-bug-bounty/README.md

     return _index;
 }
 ```
-I think most users will not want to delete/burn their mokens and when they do they can simply get rid of them by selling them or sending them to another ethereum address.
+I think most users will not want to delete/burn their mokens and when they do they can get rid of them by selling them or sending them to another ethereum address.